-Harvesting And Storing Green Beans
+Harvesting and Storing Green Beans

 Well, the fun is just beginning.
 Green beans are fairly easy to make grow but the harvesting is where the real work begins.

-So when you harvest your green beans is going to depend on your personal preference.
+When you harvest your green beans is going to depend on your personal preference.
 Around my house, I have some picky green bean eaters.
 When green beans are still young and tender is when I have to pick them if I expect my husband and boys to eat them.

 See, as green beans get bigger and the beans fill out, the strings become more prominent and the outside of the pod gets a little tougher.

-So as I said, I pick my beans when the inner bean is still very small.
+As I said, I pick my beans when the inner bean is still very small.
 Basically, when they are young and tender.

-But as I was saying, you look at your beans and decide your own preference as to when you want to harvest.
+However, as I was saying, you look at your beans and decide your own preference as to when you want to harvest.

 And after you decide to harvest you just go along the row or teepee and gently pluck them from the plant.
 Once they have been picked you’ll bring them inside and rinse them.

 Then my favorite part begins.
 You grab a large pot and a pan.
-You’ll need the pot to put the broken beans in and a smaller plan to hold handfuls of green beans in your lap.
+You’ll need the pot to put the broken beans in and a smaller pan to hold handfuls of green beans in your lap.
 I usually put on a movie while I’m breaking beans so I can relax and be productive simultaneously.

-So when you are set up you will break one end of the bean and pull the string down the side of the pod.
+When you are set up you will break one end of the bean and pull the string down the side of the pod.
 (Unless you went with stringless beans.
 If that’s the case you’ll just break off both ends of the bean.)

-Then you’ll break the other end of the bean and pull the other side’s string off.
+You’ll then break the other end of the bean and pull the other side’s string off.
 Then you will break the bean into 2 or 3 parts.
 Then toss them in the pot.
 And do this repeatedly until the whole harvest has been strung and broken.

 After stringing is complete, you’ll wash the beans again in cold water to make sure there is no remaining dirt on them.
 Then it will be time to store them.

-1. Into The Fridge
+1. Into the Fridge

 If you don’t have time to string your beans right after harvesting, no worries.
 All you need to do is leave the beans unwashed and place them in a storage bag or a grocery bag.